Exirel/python-xmlunittest/doc/index.rst

-Alternativly, one can use the :py:class:`XmlTestMixin` instead of the :py:class:`XmlTestCase`, as long as its own class also extends :py:class:`unittest.TestCase`.
+Alternativly, one can use the :py:class:`XmlTestMixin` instead of the :py:class:`XmlTestCase`, as long as their own class also extends :py:class:`unittest.TestCase`.

 This is convenient when there is already a subclass of